amtdev/vagrant-chef/README.md

 There are a LOT of things to do.
 * Allow user to specify PHP version to be installed, instead of just taking the default 5.3.10 version.
 * Allow the user to specify django version
+* Figure out how to seed the dang postgresql database